openfga/openfga.dev/blog/fine-grained-news-2024-07.md

 - This month, Andres Aguiar and Damian Schenkelman appeared in the [Identerati Office Hours](https://www.youtube.com/watch?v=Ups1FFxK3VE&pp=ygUHT3BlbkZHQQ%3D%3D) livestream for an in-depth exploration of OpenFGA.
 This video covers advanced topics and provides valuable insights into the capabilities and implementation of OpenFGA.
 Whether you're a seasoned user or new to OpenFGA, this deep dive is packed with information that will enhance your understanding and usage of the platform.

-- Andres Aguuiar sat down with Open at Intel host Katherine Druckman during  KubeCon Europe to discuss OpenFGA.
+- Andres Aguiar sat down with Open at Intel host Katherine Druckman during KubeCon Europe to discuss OpenFGA.
 You can hear that podcast [here]( https://www.intel.com/content/www/us/en/developer/articles/community/fine-grained-authorization-with-openfga.html).